matrix-org/matrix-spec-proposals/proposals/3881-remote-push-notification-toggling.md

 them.
 When the latter isn't currently at hand, this can become a point of frustration.

 The current proposal solves this problem by making the connection between HTTP pushers and Matrix devices explicit and assigning an enabled state to every pusher.
+This enables clients to remotely silence (and un-silence) notifications for other devices.
+For users with multiple active devices, this means they can avoid unwanted interruptions or duplicate pings without having to switch context and physically retrieve each device to change settings.
+A common example is silencing a mobile device once you sit down at your desktop.

 ## Proposal